Tucson Country Day School…

 Tucson Country Day School believes students should have a well-rounded education that includes not only core subjects but also Spanish, Art, Music, Physical Education and Technology.
 These programs are still offered to our students during the school day.
 Middle School students are also able to participate in Band and Orchestra.

 We have after school sports for 5th through 8th graders, and a variety of after school clubs and programs that all students can participate in.

 In their Technology class, students learn typing skills, and how to use programs like Word, Powerpoint and Excel.

-In addition to these five questions, be sure to visit the schools you are interested in attending to see for yourself what they are all about and talk to parents of students who attend the school to hear what their experience has been like.
+In addition to these five questions, be sure to visit the schools you are interested in attending to see for yourself what they are all about.
+Talk to parents of students who attend the school to hear what their experience has been like.

 Choosing the right school for your child is one of the most important decisions you will make.
 You owe it to yourself and your child to take the time to ask questions and learn as much as you can about every school you have on your list.